awsproj/https-code.aliyun.com-mico-mico-cube/doc/english/README.md

 After importing a program or creating a new one, you need to tell MiCO CLI where to find the MiCoder Tools that you want to use for compiling your source tree.

-The only may to do this:
+The only way to do this is using MiCO CLI configuration: `mico config`.
-* Through the MiCO CLI configuration.

 #### Through MiCO CLI configuration